 Academic Credit for Internships

 An internship is an excellent way to gain practical experience as you think about what you want to do after graduation.
 Internships help you focus your interests on a future career path or, conversely, help you decide what NOT to pursue.
-If you are currently enrolled in a Liberal Arts major and you are in good academic standing (cumulative grade-point average of 2.0 or above), you can earn 1 or 3 credits while also completing an internship by enrolling in LA 495 Undergraduate Field Experience (aka the internship course).
+If you are currently enrolled in a Liberal Arts major and you are in good academic standing (cumulative grade-point average of 2.0 or above), you can earn 1 or 3 credits while also completing an internship.

-Several departments in the College of the Liberal Arts offer a section of LA 495.
-Students interested in earning internship credit for a position closely related to their academic major should check their department website for information on departmental sections of LA 495 and their specific requirements.
+The majority of departments and programs in the College of the Liberal Arts offer a section of 395 or 495 (Undergraduate Field Experience Course).
+Students interested in earning internship credit for a position closely related to their academic major should check their department website for information on departmental sections of 395 or 495 and their specific requirements.

 A non-departmental section of LA 495 is available for Liberal Arts students at Penn State University Park or Penn State World Campus interested in earning credit for an internship that does not relate directly to their major, students who are exploring majors, and students who do not meet the requirements for their departmental internship course.

-Students enrolled in LA 495 are evaluated on performance at the internship site as well as on academic assignments such as journal entries, blog posts, and mid-term and final reflective papers.
+Students enrolled in LA 495 are evaluated on performance at the internship site and on academic assignments such as journal entries, blog posts, and mid-term and final reflective papers.
 Course assignments vary; complete course details can be found on the course syllabus, which will be provided by the course instructor via CANVAS.

 Political Science